-With such an array of Civil War sites, it is worth starting your visit to Richmond National Battlefield Park at the Civil War Visitor Center at the Tredegar Iron Works.
+With such an array of Civil War sites, it is worth starting your visit to Richmond National Battlefield Park at the Civil War Visitor Centre at the Tredegar Iron Works.
 Not only is this the place to find park ranger guided tours of the battlefields, but the centre also includes an expansive military exhibit.

-Discover the major Civil War battlefields, from Gettysburg to Brice’s Crossroads Battlefield and more, includes an interactive map of battlefields of the American Civil War.
+Discover the major battlefields of the American Civil War, from Gettysburg to Brice’s Crossroads Battlefield and more.